open-source-modelling/Smith_Wilson_python/README.md

 ### Available market information

-- Observed yields of the Zero-Coupon Bonds (ZCB)
+- Observed yields of the Zero-Coupon Bonds (ZCB).
-- Maturity of the observed ZCB
+- Maturity of the observed ZCB.

 ### Parameters

-- Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases
+- Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases.
-- Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point available in the market information input)
+- Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point available in the market information input).

 ### Desired output
-- List of maturities for which the SW algorithm will calculate the yields
+- List of maturities for which the SW algorithm will calculate the yields.

 Note that this implementation assumes that the yields were calculated on ZCB.
 This assumption can be easily relaxed in future releases.